leemtek/thelordismylight-wordpress-theme/readme.txt

 = Does this theme support any plugins? =

-The Lord is My Light Photography includes support for Infinite Scroll in Jetpack.
+The Lord is my Light includes support for Infinite Scroll in Jetpack.

 == Changelog ==